thunkable/docs-thunkable-com/android/components/monetisation/admob.md

 * [Loading an Ad](#loading-an-ad)
 * [Troubleshooting](#troubleshooting)

+**Important: Apps that are created specifically for earning money via AdMob e.g. earning apps, auto-impression apps are in violation of Google Play and AdMob Policies. **Thunkable reserves the right to disable your apps from showing ads, or for repeated violations, disable your account entirely \(See [Thunkable's Terms of Use](https://thunkable.com/#/terms)\).

-**Important**: We recommend that app developers audience first before implementing ads both because it takes away from the user experience and without a sufficient audience, you won't generate much revenue anyway.
-Google will also refund advertisers and debit developers if there are too many accidental or fraudulent clicks and even disable an ad or an account where it detects there are.
+In addition, we recommend that app developers audience first before implementing ads both because it takes away from the user experience.
+Without a sufficient audience, you won't generate much revenue anyway.
+Google will also refund advertisers and invalidate accidental or fraudulent clicks and even disable an ad or an account where it detects there are.

 AdMob offers two types of ads: